geopm/geopm/service/docs/source/geopm_pio_levelzero.7.rst

 Requirements
 ^^^^^^^^^^^^

 To use the GEOPM LevelZero signals and controls GEOPM must be compiled against the oneAPI LevelZero libraries and must be run on a system with discrete GPUs supported by LevelZero.
 To compile against the oneAPI LevelZero libraries geopm must be configured using the --enable-levelzero flag.
-The optional --with-liblevelzero flag may be used to indicate the path of the required libraries.
+The optional --with-levelzero flag may be used to indicate the path of the required libraries.
 In addition the user must export ZES_ENABLE_SYSMAN=1 as specified by the Intel oneAPI Level Zero Sysman documentation.
 See the Sysman specification for more info on related environment variables and their usage.

 Signals
 -------